-Asproguate was founded in 2014 by 100 organic coffee growers in the Acatenango, Coban, and Chimaltenango regions.
-The members of Asproguate set out with the express purpose of showing that growing coffee organically is not only better for the environment, but is more economically sustainable and leads to higher incomes.
+Asproguate was founded in 2014 by 100 organic coffee growers with the express purpose of showing that organic coffee is not only better for the environment, but is more economically sustainable and leads to higher incomes.
 Nearly all of Asproguate's members are of indigenous Kaqchikel and Tz'utujil ethnicity and 95% of members are organic certified producers.

-The women of Atitlan Fuerza de Mujer come from two villages in the municipality of San Juan la Laguna.
-The coffee is grown in high, cloudy forests in an area that is a part of the Atitlan watershed fed by the tributary of Lago de Atitlán.
+The women of Fuerza de Mujer come from two villages in the municipality of San Juan la Laguna.
+Their coffee is grown in high, cloudy forests in an area that is a part of the Atitlan watershed fed by the tributary of Lago de Atitlán.

 In addition to their work as coffee growers, these women are also textile makers, weaving fabrics and patterns traditional to the region.
 Sales of these fabrics help to maintain their coffee farms and provide additional income for their families.